Bridgy Fed

 resolve_ids()[source]

-Resolves “copy” ids, subdomain ids, etc with their originals.
+Replaces “copy” ids, subdomain ids, etc with their originals.

 The end result is that all ids are original “source” ids, ie in the protocol that they first came from.